-Cheetahs are unable to eat straight away – they’re just too worn out from the running.
+Cheetahs are unable to eat their prey straight away – they’re just too worn out from the running.
 Unless they can hide their kill immediately, it becomes vulnerable to scavengers and bigger cats.

-From a safari vehicle you might watch a cheetah carrying its prey into high grass.
+From a safari vehicle, you might watch a cheetah carrying its prey into the high grass.
 Or even the resonant sound of teeth cracking into bone.

 - Cheetahs stand taller at the shoulder yet have a far more slender body.

 - Cheetahs have rounded spots, compared to a leopard’s rosette-style spots.